thaddeusmt/thaddeusmt.github.com/source/_posts/2013-01-14-backbone-js-bind-callback-to-successful-model-fetch.markdown

  var myView = new View({ model: myModel });
 ```

+NOTE: the `.on()` method was formerly called `.bind()` apparently, so some older online examples use `this.model.bind()`, and this still works, presumably calling the underscore.js `bind()` method?

 Well, it turns out I was making a simple mistake about one of JavaScript's trickier points: `this` context in the callback function.
-A substantial amount of reading later ([this article](http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/) in particular was helpful) I realized I needed to pass in the `this` context as a third parameter to the `bind()` method.
+A substantial amount of reading later ([this article](http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/) in particular was helpful) I realized I needed to pass in the `this` context as a third parameter to the `on()` method.
 There is actually a whole section on `this` in the [Backbone documentation](http://backbonejs.org/#FAQ-this).

-So below is the working method of binding to a successful Model load.
+More research showed me that since Backbone version 0.9.9 a new method was added to make it more foolproof to bind callbacks with the right context: `listenTo()`.
+This method is on the _object that has the callback_, instead of on the object you are binding to.
+This way it assumes the correct context and you don't need to worry about binding it correctly.
+Below is the working method of binding to a successful Model load, with the new `listenTo()` syntax.

 <!-- more -->